Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Weddle surfaces and the blow-ups of the exceptional lines

 The images of the other exceptional lines $E_{ij}$ and tropes $\hat{T}_{ijk}$ are also lines in the Weddle surface, and they have a very nice geometric description \cite{Moore1928OnSurface}.
-All the singular points $Q_i$ are in general position meaning that no four of them lie in the same plane\footnote{ This can easily be seen from the description in coordinates of the singular points, as the matrix of the coordinates of any four points can be changed by a linear change of coordinates to a Vandermonde matrix, and therefore its determinant is never zero as all the $\omega_i$ are different.}, and if we consider the plane going through three of these singular points, say $Q_i$, $Q_j$ and $Q_k$, then the intersection of this plane with the Weddle surface always consists of the union of $\pi_O(E_{ij})$, $\pi_O(E_{ij})$, $\pi_O(E_{ij})$, and $\pi_O(\hat{T}_{ijk})$.\\

-Furthermore, there is a very special rational curve which we will denote by $C$ going through all the singular points, which is a twisted cubic defined by the equations:
+All the singular points $Q_i$ are in general position meaning that no four of them lie in the same plane\footnote{ This can be seen from the description in coordinates of the singular points, as the matrix of the coordinates of any four points can be changed by a linear change of coordinates to a Vandermonde matrix, and therefore its determinant is never zero as all the $\omega_i$ are different.}, and if we consider the plane going through three of these singular points, say $Q_i$, $Q_j$ and $Q_k$, then the intersection of this plane with the Weddle surface always consists of the union of $\pi_O(E_{ij})$, $\pi_O(E_{ij})$, $\pi_O(E_{ij})$, and $\pi_O(\hat{T}_{ijk})$.
+Furthermore, there is a special rational curve which we will denote by $C$ going through all the singular points, which is a twisted cubic defined by the equations:

 We now consider the blow-up of the line $E_O$ in $Y$, which is closely related to the Weddle surface.
 As $Y$ is smooth and $E_O$ is a smooth subvariety of it, the blow-up is isomorphic to $Y$, so no new information is gained from this in characteristic zero.
 However, understanding the blow-up process will help us understand the blow-up of the exceptional lines in the specialisation in characteristic two.\\